timescale/docs/timescaledb/getting-started/create-cagg/index.md

 ['Overview' page on 'Continuous aggregates'][cagg-overview].

 <highlight type="note">
-Materialized views in PostgreSQL are essentially table-like objects within your database.
+Materialized views in PostgreSQL are table-like objects within your database.
 For more information on materialized views, see the [PostgreSQL documentation](https://www.postgresql.org/docs/current/rules-materializedviews.html).
 </highlight>